Haokun Zhu

 We propose SAMVG, a multi-stage model to vectorize raster images into SVG (Scalable Vector Graphics).
 Through a series of extensive experiments, we demonstrate that SAMVG can produce high quality SVGs in any domain while requiring less computation time and complexity compared to previous state-of-the-art methods.

-PontTuset M3DM-NR: RGB-3D Noisy-Resistant Industrial Anomaly Detection via Multimodal Denoising
+M3DM-NR M3DM-NR: RGB-3D Noisy-Resistant Industrial Anomaly Detection via Multimodal Denoising

-Chengjie Wang Haokun Zhu*, Jinlong Peng, Yue Wang, Ran Yi, Yunsheng Wu, Lizhuang Ma Jiangning Zhang,
+Chengjie Wang, Haokun Zhu, Jinlong Peng, Yue Wang, Ran Yi, Yunsheng Wu, Lizhuang Ma, Jiangning Zhang

 [pdf] [arXiv]